mskf3000/Tutorials-and-Cheat-Sheets/Apache - Expires and Cache Control Headers.md

 ***

-*Apache - Expires and Cache Control Headers (c) by Jack Szwergold*

-*This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*
+<sup>*Apache - Expires and Cache Control Headers (c) by Jack Szwergold.
+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*</sup>